jcupitt/SurfaceAtlasConstruction/NOTES.md

 ## Pre-align surfaces

-Test with something like this (scan name, age at scan, hemisphere):
+Test with something like this (job id, scan name, age at scan, hemisphere):

 ```
-./pre_rotation.sh CC00507XX12-148202 42 L
+./pre_rotation.sh 12 CC00507XX12-148202 42 L
 ```

 Then to process all scans: